 home

 Ugh!
 Muscle aches the next morning.
 Ignoring that I took the metro to Vallcarca to go to Parc Güell, which is designed by, indeed, Gaudí.
 Vallcarca station, because there are escalstors to the top of the hill...
 Great weather again, hence good views over the city, and walking downhill is quite pleasant.
 Besides a large variety of vegetation (shame, shame, that I degrade them all by calling them just "plants" and "trees"), there are constructions popping up here and there and everywhere which assimilate in a natural way into the park.
-Or they don't.

 There's a museum with all sorts of things from the works of Gaudí, sketches and fröbel stuff.
 At the official entrance of the park there are two fairy-tale houses with little towers.
-No matter from which angle you look at the little towers, they definitly wouldn't have been appreciated in the puritanical era.

 Back in the city centre I went to the Barri Gòtic quarter; a lot of small streets with little shops where it's easy to spend a lot of money.
 The Museo de la Ciutat whith some roman remains of the old city was not too bad.